 There’s an increased interest in Americans relocating to international destinations.
 While some are fulfilling a retirement wish, many like the idea because of better jobs, accessible healthcare, reduced cost of living, a better quality of life, and exposure to new people, places, and cultures.
 Approximately 9 million Americans live in other countries around the world, and that number continues to climb.

-If you’re ready for a change and plan to relocate your family to international waters, these tips will help make the process more manageable.
+If you’re ready for a change and plan to relocate your family to international waters, RENEW Real Estate Services brings you these tips that will help make the process more manageable.